File Powder for Gumbo: What It Is and Why It Matters

 Timing is Everything

 - Never add file powder while cooking.
-High heat can cause it to become stringy or gelatinous, ruining the texture of your gumbo.
+High heat causes it to become stringy or gelatinous.

 Portion Control